Everything You Need To Know About The 2020 Golden Globes

 Who's nominated at the Golden Globes?

 Here you can find the full list of nominees and also the people, films, and shows that were obviously snubbed.
-It unfortunately looks like women, especially women of color, are still being heavily underrepresented.
+Unfortunately it looks like women, especially women of colour, are still being heavily underrepresented.

 What's the dress code?

 Known to be a more experimental red carpet than, say, the Oscars, expect to see more bold fashion choices on the part of attendees.
-Specifically, expect to see some 2020 fashion trends straight from the runway to start here such as oversized bows, colored sequin dresses, and technicolor suits from any actors wanting to do something different than the typical black suit.
+Specifically, expect to see some 2020 fashion trends straight from the runway to start here such as oversized bows, coloured sequin dresses, and technicolour suits from any actors wanting to do something different than the typical black suit.

 Where can you watch the Golden Globes red carpet?

 Both NBC and E!
 News will be hosting their annual pre-show red carpet segments.
-NBC will begin their red carpet coverage 7 p.m.
-ET.
+NBC will begin their red carpet coverage 7 pm ET (midnight GMT).
 E!
-News will start red carpet coverage with host Ryan Seacrest at 6 p.m.
-ET.
+News will start red carpet coverage with host Ryan Seacrest at 6pm ET (11pm GMT).

 Advertisement